@remix-run/server-runtime

 - Added support for generating

-tags to document head via the route meta
+<script type='application/ld+json' /> and meta-related <link /> tags to document head via the route meta function when using the v2_meta future flag

 - When

-future.v2_normalizeFormMethod === false
+future.v2_normalizeFormMethod === false,

-is lowercase
+useNavigation().formMethod is lowercase

-is uppercase
+useFetcher().formMethod is uppercase

 - When

-future.v2_normalizeFormMethod === true
+future.v2_normalizeFormMethod === true:

-is uppercase
+useNavigation().formMethod is uppercase

-is uppercase
+useFetcher().formMethod is uppercase

-Added deprecation warning for CatchBoundary
+Added deprecation warning for CatchBoundary in favor of future.v2_errorBoundary (#5718)

-.
+Added experimental support for Vanilla Extract caching, which can be enabled by setting future.unstable_vanillaExtract: { cache: true } in remix.config.
 This is considered experimental due to the use of a brand new Vanilla Extract compiler under the hood.
-In order to use this feature, you must be using at least v1.10.0
+In order to use this feature, you must be using at least v1.10.0 of @vanilla-extract/css. (#5735)

 Patch Changes